 What are the negative aspects of Scientific Management Theory?

 Taylor's principles functioned well for routine tasks, such as assembly lines or production facilities.
 These principles did not function as well in organizations where knowledge and decision-making are central at each level of the value delivery process.
 This is particularly true for service-based (rather than product-based) industries.

-Further, Taylor’s principles garnered significant criticism for its effect on workers.
+Further, Taylor's principles garnered significant criticism for their effect on workers.
 Many argued that it treated humans as beasts of burden, dehumanizing them.
 It often leads to poor working conditions in which employers reaped greater benefits while employees earned very small increases in compensation.